 Like many Begonia, these plants thrive in a part-shaded position with a couple of hours of morning sun, and are wonderful plants for dry spots, as they dislike being over-watered.
 Some of the tougher forms can also survive in hot, sunny spots: flower colour can be darker when these are grown in sun.
 Their upright form makes them ideal for narrow spaces such as at the side of the house.
 Cane-stemmed Begonia are excellent subjects for large pots, especially in cooler areas with frosty winters, which these semi-tropical plants - originally from Brazil - do not like.
 The pots can be moved into a sheltered position during the winter months.
 Add perlite to the potting mix used for the pots, to improve drainage.
 Don't overwater the pots.
 Larger cane-stemmed plants need a heavy pot so that the plant doesn't topple over.
 Alternatively, if the plants are grown in the ground beneath trees, this can provide shelter from light frosts.
 The stems are quite brittle, so tall specimens need protection from strong winds.
 Make sure that pots are only watered when the soil surface dries out.
 Small, compact cultivars can be grown in hanging baskets, and their stems will arch over the sides of the basket.

 Cut flowers and foliage of the cane Begonia are excellent for use in vases.
 To prune, old brown canes can be removed at ground level in late winter (at the end of August - a little later in very cold suburbs) and the rest of the canes trimmed at the same time by one-third to a half to make the plant bushier.
 Newly emerging canes - which resemble bamboo shoots! - should be left unpruned.
 The plants can be fertilised with a general-purpose food and given a blanket of mulch after they are pruned.
 Occasionally liquid feeds during the growing season are beneficial.
 Plants in pots can be given a slow-release fertiliser.
 They rarely seem to be bothered by pests or diseases.
-To propagate the plants, take tip cuttings in the warmer months.
 Eventually, old plants may lose their vigour (after about ten years or so) and then should be replaced by a new specimen.
+To propagate the plants, take tip cuttings with two nodes in the warmer months.
 They strike easily from cuttings: the best months to do this are March, April and November.